MileHacker Logo

 Unique outdoor art installation and tribute to authors.
 Features numerous small plaques and artworks embedded in its walls, each dedicated to a writer.
 Charming for a stroll.

-• St. Anne'the Cathedral of and Bernardine Church:
+• St. Anne'the Church of and Bernardine Church:

-Exquisite samples of Gothic architecture.
+Exquisite examples of Gothic architecture.
 St. Anne's known for intricate brickwork and delicate spires.
-Napoleon reportedly hoped he could carry St. Anne's back to Paris.
+Napoleon reportedly hoped he could carry St. Anne's back on A trip to paris.

 • Church of St. Peter and St. Paul:

-Renowned for its beautiful Baroque interior.
+Renowned for its stunning Baroque interior.
 It has over 2,000 intricate stucco figures and decorations, making it richly adorned.
 The sheer detail and artistry can be overwhelming.

 Natural Attractions